react-navigation/react-navigation.github.io/versioned_docs/version-6.x/navigation-events.md

 ## Listening to events

 There are multiple ways to listen to events from the navigators.
-Before we get into how to add listeners, one thing to keep in mind is that you can only listen to events from the immediate parent navigator.
-For example, if you try to add a listener in a screen is inside a stack that's nested in a tab, it won't get the `tabPress` event.
-If you need to listen to an event from a parent navigator, you may use [`navigation.getParent`](navigation-prop.md#getparent) to get a reference to parent navigator's navigation prop and add a listener.

-Each callback registered as an event listener receive an event object as its argument.
+Each callback registered as an event listener receives an event object as its argument.
 The event object contains few properties:

 - `data` - Additional data regarding the event passed by the navigator.
 This can be `undefined` if no data was passed.
 - `target` - The route key for the screen that should receive the event.
 For some events, this maybe `undefined` if the event wasn't related to a specific screen.